 Two-thirds of respondents estimated that business performance would return to normal or improve by the end of the 2020/21 financial year.
 It is important to note that these predictions were made during June, when it seemed as though business, travel and hospitality restrictions were going to be further relaxed rather than further restricted.
-It is likely that the business outlook on projected turnover would be more negative if the survey had been undertaken in July, due to the impacts of the recent Melbourne and Mitchell Shire lockdown.
+It is likely that the business outlook on projected turnover would be more negative if the survey had been undertaken in July and August, due to the impacts of the current Stage 3 and 4 restrictions across Victoria.